Estimote/iOS-Proximity-SDK/README.md

 ## Additional features

 ### Caching data for projects with limited internet connectivity.
 Starting with version [0.13.0](https://github.com/Estimote/iOS-Proximity-SDK/releases/tag/v0.13.0), ProximityObserver can store the data necessary for triggering events locally.
 This allows for performing the typical proximity observation when there is no internet access later on.
-To enable this, you only need is to call `ProximityObserver.startObserving([zone1,...])` instance at least once when the internet connection is available - it will then fetch all the necessary data from the Estimote Cloud.
+To enable this, you only need to call `ProximityObserver.startObserving([zone1,...])` instance at least once when the internet connection is available - it will then fetch all the necessary data from the Estimote Cloud.

 ### Scanning for Estimote Telemetry